mattsteadman/notes/Notes on A Tour of Go.md

 }
 ```

 - Return values can be named.
 Named returned values are only defined *within* the function whence they are returned.
 If you name your return value(s), then you don't need to name the variable to be returned in your return statement, you can just say `return`.
 This is called a *naked return statement*, use them with care as they can make things more confusing in long functions.
+For example,
 ```
 func split(sum int) (x, y int) {
     x = sum * 4 / 9